open-power/op-test/README.md

 ### Notes ###

-- Code Update does not work currently, you need to flash the HPM you want to test.
+- Code Update works using the IPMITOOL.
 - You need to have the bvt directory in your PATH